SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 ​ •The **Security Link Keys** component under Zigbee > Stack provides management of APS link keys in the key table.
 It is used by a trust center (coordinator) to manage link keys of devices in the network, or by non-trust center devices wishing to manage partner link keys.
 Therefore, it is required to have.

-​ •The **CLI: Command Line Interface**, **CLI Core** components in **Services > CLI**,.
+​ •The **CLI: Command Line Interface**, **CLI Core** components in **Services > CLI**.
 This interface lets the user communicate with the SoC.
 In case of selecting the correct board at project creation phase, the component settings should fit to the pinout of the device, but it is also important to double check the values.
 The WSTK comes with a built-in VCOM, and application can use it by connecting WSTK to PC via USB connector.
 This is the Virtual COM port, which must be enabled by installing the IO Stream: USART Component under Services > IO Stream.

 **Note:** Ensure the Zigbee > Zigbee Core CLI is also installed in the project.
 This component should be preinstalled by the Zigbee Minimal Project Configuration.